searchspring/snap/packages/snap-tracker/README.md

 `sessionId` - unique ID generated at the start of a new browser session, persisted in session storage/cookie fallback

-`shopperId` - unique ID provided set via the SearchController `SearchController.tracker.track.personalization.login` event and then persisted in a cookie
+`shopperId` - unique ID provided set via the SearchController `SearchController.tracker.track.shopper.login` event and then persisted in a cookie

-`website.trackingCode` - unique `siteId` found in the Searchspring Management Console (SMC).
-If Tracker is in standalone usage, the `siteId` is required to be provided in the `gloabls` object when instantiating Tracker.
-Otherwise, when used as a service with any Snap Controller, the siteId will be set by the controller.
+`website.trackingCode` - the `siteId` specified in the globals object

 ```typescript
 context: {